 If your relative or friend has difficulty getting to the toilet, they may need a commode, bedpan or urinal.
 The public health nurse or occupational therapist can arrange getting a commode for you.
 It is also possible to buy a urinal at your local pharmacy.

 Wheelchairs and walking aids

-Depending on their condition, your relative or friend may have difficulty walking.
-If so, the public health nurse or physiotherapist can arrange a wheelchair or a suitable walking frame.
+If your relative or friend has difficulty walking, the public health nurse or physiotherapist can arrange a wheelchair or a suitable walking frame.